bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

 ## Configuring local storage.

 Packet hosts allow you to attach mulitple storage volumes to your each of your instances.
-For this lab each node has 2 seperate volumes presented per node (one volume for use with PX and the other as a locally mounted volume as /var/lib/casssandra).
+For this lab each node has two seperate volumes presented per node (one volume for use with PX and the other as a locally mounted volume as /var/lib/cassandra).
 They should appear as dm-0 and dm-1 as in the output shown below (run these steps as root)

     # packet-block-storage-attach -m queue